 PDUQ: Prescription Drug Use Questionnaire

-Providers should not rely on these as the sole determinant of risk; they should be used in the context of overall risk based on individual patient interactions and medical history.
-It is also important to recognize that estimating a risk profile is a dynamic process, and can change when a patient misses an appointment, loses his/her medication, exhibits other aberrant behaviors, or has unexpected findings in a toxicology or urine drug test.
+Clinicians should not rely on these as the sole determinant of risk; these tools should be used in the context of overall risk, based on individual patient interactions and medical history.
+It is also important to recognize that estimating a risk profile is a dynamic process.
+Risk profiles can change when a patient misses an appointment, loses his/her medication, exhibits other aberrant behaviors, or has unexpected findings in a toxicology or urine drug test.

 Why is it unsafe to prescribe opioids and benzodiazepines?

 The risk of respiratory suppression increases when opioids and benzodiazepines are used together.
-Over 30 percent of overdoses involving opioids also involve benzodiazepines.
-Both types of drugs cause sedation, impair cognition and suppress breathing, which can be fatal.17
+Over 30% of overdoses involving opioids also involve benzodiazepines.
+Both types of drugs cause sedation, impair cognition, and suppress breathing, which can be fatal.21

 Are there additional tools available?